Chathurangap688/Automatic-Speed-Trap/README.md

 # CO325
   All the transmition are happeninig via encrypted method.
 Then any other parties cannot access and change the value.

+# BackEnd
+ Using laraval framework of php
+# frontEnd
+vueJS  frontend